Dmlehan/React_Basic/Readme.md

 .Large Ecosysterm
 .Cross-Platform-Compatibility

-If you want to get more knowledge React you can find these problems
+If you want to get more knowledge React you can find/explore answers of these problems.

 Q5.What is the component based architechure ?